 Prior to completing the investigation, the investigator(s) may meet again with the Complainant and/or Respondent separately to give an overview of the steps taken during the investigation, to ask the Complainant and the Respondent for names of any additional person(s) with whom the investigator(s) should speak, and to request any additional information relevant to the investigation.
-After completing the investigation, and prior to completing the investigative report, the investigator(s) will provide to each party, and to each party's respective advisor, all evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, in an electronic format or a hard copy, including all interview memoranda, and all other documentary or other evidence directly related to the allegations raised in the Formal Complaint, regardless of whether the investigator intends to rely on such evidence in the investigative report.
-The parties shall have ten (10) calendar days to submit a written response to the evidence, which the investigator(s) shall consider prior to completion of the investigative report.
+After completing the investigation, and prior to completing the investigative report, the investigator(s) will provide to each party, and to each party's respective advisor, all evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, in an electronic format or a hard copy, including all interview memoranda, and all other documentary or other evidence directly related to the allegations raised in the Formal Complaint, regardless of whether the investigator intends to rely on such evidence in the investigator(s) shall consider prior to completion of the investigative report.
 If additional evidence, including additional witness testimony, is gathered by the investigator(s) after the evidence has been shared with the parties, the investigator(s) will promptly share such additional evidence with the parties and provide the parties with ten (10) calendar days to provide written comments on such additional evidence prior to completing the investigative report.

-Investigative Report:
+Investigative Report